Novartis/torchsurv/README.md

 weights (e.g., inverse probability of censoring weighting (IPCW)).
 Packages `survcomp` and `SurvivalROC` do not implement the general AUC but the censoring-adjusted AUC estimator proposed by Heagerty et al. (2000).

 ![Survival analysis libraries in R](https://github.com/Novartis/torchsurv/blob/main/docs/source/table_r_benchmark.png)

+## Disclaimer Regarding the Catalog of Regulatory Science Tools

+The enclosed tool is part of the [Catalog of Regulatory Science Tools](https://cdrh-rst.fda.gov/), which provides a peer-reviewed resource for stakeholders to use where standards and qualified Medical Device Development Tools (MDDTs) do not yet exist.
+These tools do not replace FDA-recognized standards or MDDTs.
+This catalog collates a variety of regulatory science tools that the FDA's Center for Devices and Radiological Health's (CDRH) Office of Science and Engineering Labs (OSEL) developed.
+These tools use the most innovative science to support medical device development and patient access to safe and effective medical devices.
+If you are considering using a tool from this catalog in your marketing submissions, note that these tools have not been qualified as [Medical Device Development Tools](https://www.fda.gov/medical-devices/medical-device-development-tools-mddt) and the FDA has not evaluated the suitability of these tools within any specific context of use.
+You may [request feedback or meetings for medical device submissions](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/requests-feedback-and-meetings-medical-device-submissions-q-submission-program) as part of the Q-Submission Program.
+For more information about the Catalog of Regulatory Science Tools, email [RST_CDRH@fda.hhs.gov](mailto:RST_CDRH@fda.hhs.gov).

+Tool Reference
+* RST Reference Number: RST24AI17.01
+* Date of Publication: 10/16/2025
+* Recommended Citation: U.S. Food and Drug Administration.
+(2025).
+TorchSurv: Deep Learning Tools for Survival Analysis (RST24AI17.01). [https://cdrh-rst.fda.gov/torchsurv-deep-learning-tools-survival-analysis](https://cdrh-rst.fda.gov/torchsurv-deep-learning-tools-survival-analysis)

 ## Contributing